-For an example: Berklee, FullSail or Point Blank etc.
+For example: Berklee, FullSail or Point Blank, etc.

-Most of the time Sound design is merged with a recording arts, film or multimedia degree (BA).
+Most of the time Sound design is merged with recording arts, film, or multimedia degree (BA).
 Rarely do they offer sound design alone.

 As an alternative, you can find some tech schools or companies that specialize in this skill set.

 This is a great way to learn.
 If you look around in your own city you’ll find people who do this line of work for a living (like me).
 I’ve found that most are more than willing to share what they know.